All Other Providers

 Telehealth Coverage

 Yes.
-During the COVID-19 emergency and beyond, you may bill for telehealth for these lines of business.
+You may bill for telehealth for these lines of business.
 This applies to services that previously required an in-person visit in settings like outpatient clinics, hospitals, emergency departments and therapist offices.
 Pricing will be consistent with your BlueCross fee schedule.
 All of the following are required:

 - Effective for dates of service beginning March 16, 2020.